yaroslavros/draft-masque-reverse-connect/draft-rosomakho-masque-reverse-connect.md

 ## Listener Control Channel URI Template {#listener-template}

-Listener Control Channel template is similar to the one defined in {{Section 3 of CONNECT-IP}} and it MAY contain two variables: "target" and "ipproto".
+The Listener Control Channel template is similar to the one defined in {{Section 3 of CONNECT-IP}} and it MAY contain two variables: "target" and "ipproto".
 These variables are used to define the scope of network services that the client accepts connectivity for.

 Examples are shown below: